ciwg/workshop-2025-06-17-crdt/README.md

 - Devices send each other their **whole state**
 - Merge = combine states (usually with some max or union)

-🧠 Easy to reason about\
+Simple concept
-⚠️ Can be heavy on bandwidth
+More bandwidth required

 ### 2. Operation-based (CmRDT)

 - Devices send only the **changes** they made
-- Requires operations to arrive in the right order
+- Order matters or must be recoverable

-🧠 Efficient\
+Efficient
-⚠️ Needs reliable messaging
+More logic required

 ---

-### Operation-based (CmRDT) Characteristics – Matches Yjs:
+## Operation-based (CmRDT) Characteristics – Matches Yjs:

 ```text
 Replicas send operations, not full state